SusanSnee/SusanSnee/README.md

 - 👋 Hi, I’m @SusanSnee
-- 👀 I’m interested in learning to code.
+- 👀 I’m interested in Python, Excel and writing effective chatGPT prompts.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning how Git and Github work.
-- 💞️ I’m looking to see how this works.
+- 💞️ I’m exploring new horizons and attempting to keep my brain from turning to mush.
 - 📫 The best way to reach me is by text to 601-600-7633.
 Be sure to tell me why you want to reach me.
 I'm kind of selective in returning texts.

 <!---